ruuvi/ruuvi-beacons-hsl/interfaces.md

 ### iBeacon
 The tags are identified with iBeacon data format as described in [Apple's developer documentation](https://developer.apple.com/ibeacon/Getting-Started-with-iBeacon.pdf)

-The sensor is in connectable and discoverable mode for configuration and firmware updating.
+The sensor is in connectable and discoverable mode for configuration and firmware updating for a TBD time after boot and NFC read.

 Transmission power is TBD dBm and transmission interval is TBD ms.